 - The student has never been in an education setting.
 The student should be placed according to their age.
 Placing students in grades other than their age-appropriate placement to compensate for any educational (including language) advancement or deficit shall be avoided.
 In such cases acceleration/retention testing may be completed to address such concerns (§53G-6-706).

 - The student is coming from an education setting outside of the U.S. The student should be placed according to their age.
 In most cases this is the most appropriate placement for the child.
-If legal custodial parent(s) or guardian(s) communicate disagreement with this, or if the school sees obvious indicators that the student has been misplaced, acceleration/retention testing may be conducted for proper grade.
+If legal custodial parent(s) or guardian(s) communicate disagreement with this, or if the school sees obvious indicators that the student has been misplaced, acceleration/retention testing may be conducted for proper grade placement if the student is age-eligible to enroll in public school in Utah.

 - Student enrolling in the first grade but didn’t meet the entry date for Kindergarten the previous year.
 A student may be enrolled in the first grade even though the child did not meet the entry date for kindergarten the previous year, provided a full year of kindergarten was successfully completed in another state or private school (not daycare or preschool).
 The parent(s) or guardian(s) shall provide convincing evidence that the child has the academic, social and emotional skills necessary to succeed in first grade AND provide a statement from the previous school which verifies the student’s successful completion of the kindergarten curriculum.